arnaugamez/arnaugamez.github.io/_posts/2020-04-03-hackupc-sonda-writeup.md

 So we need to obtain the value that gets into `edx` for the comparison but... not that fast.
 Observe that the input value (the magic number) will be used for the computations that will affect the value at the end stored at `edx` so we can't just debug it, place a breakpoint before comparison, give a random input number and retrieve value at `edx`.
 We can proceed in two different ways:

-- Statically decode/understand the process that manipulates input value, mixes and plays with it in different ways and stores value in `edx`
+- Decode/understand statically the process that manipulates input value, mixes and plays with it in different ways and stores value in `edx`.

-- Bruteforce it
+- Bruteforce it.

 First approach would be fairly easy in this case.
 Indeed, if you know just a little of x86 assembly and how usual and simple code constructs map to it, you probably already recognize this sequence.
-But for today, let's explore the second option of bruteforcing it, motivated by two reasons:
+But for today, let's explore the second option of bruteforcing it.

-- Show you how we can leverage radare2's code emulation with ESIL by using the bruteforce approach as an excuse for a practical example.
-- If you observe the basic block that follows the false branch of the comparison (in this case as we have a `jne` the false branch will actually be taken when the zero flag was set, i.e. when `eax` and `edx` had same value as we are looking for) you will see that it makes an extra check on the input value to be _lower or equal_ than `0x14` in order to continue to the meaningful part of the program and not to show bad message and exit.
-This basically means that the input magic number will be at most `0x14 = 20`, so bruteforce should go very quick.
+Observe the basic block that follows the false branch of the comparison.
+This false branch will be taken when the zero flag is set.
+That is when `eax` and `edx` have the same value because we have a `jne` unconditional jump.
+You will see that this basic block makes an extra check on the input value.
+It checks it to be *lower or equal* than `0x14`.
+If the comparison succeeds, the flow will follow into the meaningful part of the program.
+Otherwise, it would should the bad message and exit.

+The previous fact means that the input magic number will be at most `0x14 = 20`.
+Therefore, a bruteforce approach should go very quick.

+In the next section I will show you how we can leverage radare2's code emulation with ESIL.
+Using the bruteforce approach will serve us as an excuse for a practical example.

 ### Emulation idea

 The basic idea for bruteforce the needed input value with emulation will be as follows (note that emulation options are under **ae** (sub)commands, standing for **a**nalysis **e**sil.
 Check them with `ae?`):

-1. Initialize ESIL VM state with `aei`
+1. Initialize ESIL VM state with `aei`.
-2. Set `ecx` to 0 (in the context of the emulation engine VM; remember we are not actually running the program!) with `aer ecx = 0`
+2. Set `ecx` to 0 (in the context of the emulation engine VM; remember we are not actually running the program!) with `aer ecx = 0`.
-3. Seek to `0x90e` (where the snippet of code computing the desired value starts) with `s 0x90e`
+3. Seek to `0x90e` (where the snippet of code computing the desired value starts) with `s 0x90e`.
-4. Set instruction pointer for ESIL to current seeked position with `aeip`
+4. Set instruction pointer for ESIL to current seeked position with `aeip`.
-5. Emulate execution (stepping) until `0x92c` (just before the subtraction is done) with `aesu 0x92c`
+5. Emulate execution (stepping) until `0x92c` (just before the subtraction is done) with `aesu 0x92c`.
-6. Compare values of `eax` (gets loaded from `ecx` where our input is stored) and `edx`
-7. If they are equal, we found a valid number input
+6. Compare values of `eax` (gets loaded from `ecx` where our input is stored) and `edx`.
+If they are equal, we found a valid number input.
-8. Increment `ecx`
+8. Increment `ecx`.
-9. Repeat from 2 until `ecx` is less or equal than `0x14 = 20`
+9. Repeat from 2 until `ecx` is less or equal than `0x14 = 20`.

 ### Scripting with r2pipe to perform the bruteforce